-For example, your visitors can:
+For example, your visitors can easily:

-- Bookmark your content on bookmarking sites.
+- Bookmark your content on social networks.

 - Contact you using contact forms

-- And much more …
+- And so much more …

-Plugins – Some Useful Information
+WP Plugins – Some Useful Information

-- Many free plugins normally receive little to no support from the plugin developer.
-When considering paid WordPress plugins, we recommend that you check some reviews online and see what kind of reputation the developer has when it comes to providing support, updates, new features, etc. Be sure to check our WordPress plugin reviews for additional helpful information.
+- Many free plugins typically receive very little to no support from the plugin author.
+When choosing premium WordPress plugins, ensure that you do a little research first to understand what kind of reputation the developer has when it comes to providing support, upgrades, new improvements, etc. Be sure to check some of our plugin reviews for more helpful information.

-One last thing regarding WordPress plugins:
+One last thing about plugins: